moirahartigan/the-lady-goldsmith/TESTING.md

 ### **Pylint & Flake8 Errors**

-When refactoring the code I was able to reduce all but one of the pylint erros that were in the code.
+When refactoring the code I was able to reduce all but one of the pylint errors that were in the code.

 + *line too long*

 In the code that I have written, I have followed the line length rule.
-However, in the products views file on line 54, i could not break the line length without breaking the code.
+However, in the products views file on line 54, I could not break the line length without breaking the code.
 I have left it error in place for that reason.

 ### **Duplicate ID Issue**